Center on Inclusive Software for Learning (CISL)

 - Create industry guidelines and a stakeholder’s group to encourage widespread use of the software

-Fill out our brief information form to let us know you're interested in helping out!
-Together we can transform the digital learning landscape so that everyone has a chance to engage in, and succeed at, digital learning.
+Whatever your interest, there's a way for you to get involved with the CISL project.
+Together we will transform the digital learning landscape so that everyone has a chance to engage in and succeed in digital learning.

 2018 - 2022